Cyace84/tip4/src/pages/usageAndDeployment/deployingCollection.md

       accountFullState.boc
     );

-    /*
+    /**
-      Fetching the tvc and the code of the nft contract
+      Fetching and storing the tvc and calculating the the codes of the mentioned contracts.
-      @notice the replace() function is utilized to avoid any line because of the back slashes in the .base64(tvc) files */
+      @notice The replace() function is utilized to avoid any line breaks because of the back slashes in the .base64(tvc) files
+    */

-    const collectionTvc: string = await (
+    // Fetching the tvc files from build folder that we provided for the project by copying it from our locklift project. const collectionTvc: string = await (
       await fetch("/scripts/build/CollectionWithRoyalty.base64")
     ).text();